OpenGenus/cosmos/code/dynamic_programming/src/min_rests_skipped_to_reach_on_time/README.md

 ## Description

-You have to travel to your office in `Hour` hours by travelling on `n` roads given as array `dist` where `dist[i]` is the length of ith road.
+You have to travel to your office in reachTime time by travelling on `n` roads given as array `dist` where `dist[i]` is the length of ith road.
 You have a constant speed `Speed`.
 After you travel road `i`, you must rest and wait for the next integer hour before you can begin traveling on the next road.

 For example, if traveling a road takes 1.4 hours, you must wait until the 2 hour mark before traveling the next road.
 If traveling a road takes exactly 2 hours, you do not need to wait.